serial-commit-dev/Web-Shooter/README.md

 ---

-*Designed and built by [serial-commit-dev](https://github.com/serial-commit-dev)*
-*Concept inspired from electromagnetic induction  -Idea Inspired from the movie: Spiderman: Into the Spider Verse*
+-Concept inspired from *electromagnetic induction* -Idea Inspired from the movie: *Spiderman: into the Spider Verse*